cqc-alec/qpr/qpr.md

 ### Computational model

-The computational model for a program expressed as an FD-graph is as follows:
+The computational model for a program expressed as an E-graph is as follows:

 - Every node has certain fixed input wires, which "fire" when they receive input.
-- When all input ports have received a firing input wire, the node may "execute", i.e. perform its operation (in the case of an F-node) or decision (in the case of a D-node).
-It then switches its input wires to the waiting state, waits for all its output wires to be in the waiting state, and then fires the necessary output wires (all of them in the case of an F-node, just the chosen ones leading to the chosen C-node in the case of a D-node).
+- When all input ports have received a firing input wire, the node may execute.
+  It then switches its input wires to the waiting state, waits for all its output wires to be in the waiting state, and then fires the chosen output wires.
 - At program start, all wires are in a waiting state and the main function's input node is executed, outputting the program's input.
 (If there is no input, there will be a `Unit` wire which is fired.)